-Travel & Tourism
+Travel & Tourism (SA)

-BTEC Level 3 Extended Certificate (Pearson): Equivalent to 1 A Level
+Pearson BTEC Level 3 Extended Certificate: Equivalent to 1 A Level

 Do you have a passion for travel?
 Are you interested in learning about the world's fastest growing industry?
 Are you a 'people' person?
-Can you see yourself joining one of the 3.3 million people employed in the travel and tourism industry in the UK alone?
-If you have answered 'yes' to any of the above questions, then this is the course for you.
+Can you see yourself joining one of the 3.3 million people employed in the Travel and Tourism industry in the UK alone?
+If you have answered yes to any of the above questions then this is the course for you.

-The course is taught over 360 hours (over two years) and has 3 mandatory units (M) and an optional unit (O).
+The course is taught over 360 hours (over two years) and has 3 Mandatory Units (M) and an Optional Unit (O).

-Your assessment will either be external (E), such as an official exam set by Pearson, synoptic (S), which means that the task is set by Pearson, or Internal (I), which means that it is approved by Pearson but assessed by your teacher.
+Your assessment will either be External (E) such as an official exam set by Pearson, Synoptic (S) which means the task is set by Pearson or Internal (I), approved by Pearson but assessed by your teacher.

-Unit 1: The World of Travel and Tourism Unit type: external exam / mandatory unit

-Guided learning hours: 90
+Unit 1: The World of Travel and Tourism Unit type: External Exam / Mandatory Unit Guided learning hours: 90 Unit in brief: